 Putting extra money aside for your savings is much easier said than done – especially because 54% of Americans report living paycheck to paycheck (which likely only got worse during the pandemic).
 But according to financial experts, the pandemic is exactly why it’s important to start saving money.

 Every week we comb through the news to find employment trends affecting the hospitality industry so you don’t have to.
-This week’s topic: how to retain employees getting back to work after the pandemic.
+This week’s topic: post-pandemic employee retention.

-Over the past year, it’s been more important than ever to take care of our mental health.
-This May is Mental Health Awareness Month, and in its’ honor, we’re sharing tips for practicing self-care that can improve your mental health.
+Over the past couple of years, it’s been more important than ever to take care of our mental health.
+This May is Mental Health Awareness Month, and in its’ honor, we’re sharing tips for how to practice self-care that can improve your mental health.

 Recently businesses across the country were given the (conditional) green light to begin allowing customers into their stores to resume some-what normal operations.
 But with the recent increase in new coronavirus cases, the chance of having to reinstitute a lock down isn’t unrealistic.
 With this uncertainty looming, it’s difficult for businesses to plan for the future.